 Xiang Zhou is an associate professor in the Department of Sociology at Harvard University.
 He is also a faculty affiliate at the Weatherhead Center for International Affairs, Harvard Institute for Quantitative Social Science, Harvard Center for Population and Development Studies, and Fairbank Center for Chinese Studies.
-His research broadly concerns quantitative methodology, economic inequality and mobility, and contemporary Chinese society.
-His work has appeared in American Sociological Review, American Journal of Sociology, Journal of Political Economy, Proceedings of the National Academy of Sciences, among other peer-reviewed journals.
+His research broadly concerns inequality, education, causal inference, and computational methods.
+His work has appeared in American Sociological Review, American Journal of Sociology, Social Forces, Journal of Political Economy, Proceedings of the National Academy of Sciences, among other peer-reviewed journals.
 Before coming to Harvard, Zhou worked as a postdoctoral research associate at Princeton University.
 He received a PhD in Sociology and Statistics from the University of Michigan in 2015.